LEDazzio01/LEDazzio01/README.md

 ---
 🔍 About Me

-Technical Program Manager with 17+ years leading complex, multi-disciplinary programs in U.S. Air Force acquisitions.
-Google Cloud Professional Machine Learning Engineer (2025-2027) with proven expertise delivering cross-functional programs from strategy through execution.
-Track record managing multi-billion-dollar initiatives, aligning stakeholders across engineering, product, policy, and executive leadership to drive measurable business outcomes.
+I am a Technical Program Manager pivoting to full-time individual contributor (IC) technical roles.
+I combine 17+ years of mission-critical defense experience with a modern, hands-on focus on Trustworthy AI and ML reliability.
 Active Top Secret Clearance.
 Open to relocation or remote collaboration.

 ---